puhach/facegen-dcgan/README.md

-# facegen-dcgan
+# Face Generator
-Face generator based on DCGAN.
+This project generates new faces using a Deep Convolutional Generative Adversarial Network (DCGAN).